Philanthropy and Systems Change – a North West Philanthropy Network Event

 Other barriers are a perception that systems change is complicated and “too big” for funders to tackle.
 Many may not understand the terminology or language involved.
 There can also be a perception of risk if decisions are devolved to others.
 It can be hard for funders to let go of control especially if they are trustees or custodians of wealth rather than individual donors or family foundations.

-It is also worth recognising that systems can be helpful and useful to some people and there can be (often valid) resistance to change.
+It is also worth recognising that systems can be helpful and useful to some people and there can be resistance to change from those who benefit from or derive security from the status quo.

 What behaviours can funders adopt to support systems change?